Preface:

 Phase 1:

 When I came from Judo I did what a lot of Judoka do: played top position whenever possible, got to my feet, and played an aggressive, physical, if not less than overly technical game.
 I cut corners, smashed and passed and occasionally got a choke or armbar.
+There's nothing wrong with an aggressive, smashing, top control based style.
+I'm simply calling it for what it is.

 I realized that my energy expenditure did not much what I was actually accomplishing when I was rolling with so much effort.
 I had the conditioning from Judo to roll hard for 5 min's straight, but my energy expended versus what I was achieving was woefully disparate.